walterhiggins/WMPJS/book-outline.md

 Don't worry if this seems confusing at first.
 We'll use the `exports` variable throughout this book and its purpose should become clearer with repetition.

 #### Rounding Numbers
-All numbers in Javascript are floating point numbers; they have an integer part (before the dot), and a fractional part (after the dot).
-The number 'two and a half' is represented in Javascript as:
+All numbers in JavaScript are floating point numbers; they have an integer part (before the dot), and a fractional part (after the dot).
+The number 'two and a half' is represented in JavaScript as:

     2.5

 This number is a floating point number.
 The integer part is 2.
-In Javascript if we want to 'round up' or 'round down' a number to its nearest integer we use one of the Math functions.
+In JavaScript if we want to 'round up' or 'round down' a number to its nearest integer we use one of the Math functions.

 * Math.floor(n) - Takes a number and chops off the fractional part.
 It rounds down the number.
 For example, 2.5 becomes 2.0.
 * Math.ceil(n) - Rounds up a number to the nearest integer.
 For example 2.5 becomes 3.0, 2.1 becomes 3.0  and so on.